Kelly Road in PA is one of America's most haunted roads

 Where is Kelly Road?

-The road is located north of Industry, in the western part of Beaver County, in Pennsylvania, near the Ohio border.
+The road, situated in the western part of Beaver County, is north of Industry and near the Ohio border in western Pennsylvania.

 Why is Kelly Road in PA famous for?